 Defined, sexual harassment means any unwelcome verbal or physical conduct by another toward you that is of a sexual nature.

-Things get clearer when such behavior occurs in the work place.
-Then such acts may violate your civil rights.
-That happens when the behavior is prelude to sex and agreeing to the sex is mandatory if you want to get a job, keep a job, or advance in a job.
+Things get clearer when such behavior occurs in the workplace.
+Then such acts violate your civil rights.
+That happens when the behavior is a prelude to sex and agreeing to the sex is mandatory if you want to get a job, keep a job, or advance in a job.

 More subject to personal interpretation is a work environment that makes you sexually uncomfortable.
 It can also include, at its worse, any of the behaviors I listed as rape.
 However, it most often refers to telling dirty jokes and the like.

 Every woman I know can claim at least one and probably many more incidents of sexual harassment.